dannydjdk/Nutritional-Balance/README.md

 forge version and any relevant crash reports.
 This mod is in early beta, and therefore, may has some bugs and minor design issues.
 If you do find any problems or have ideas for improvements, I would be most grateful for your input.

+## Credits, Acknowledgements and Thanks

+Inspiration for this mod comes from Wes Cook's [Nutrition mod](https://github.com/WesCook/Nutrition "Nutrition mod") which was inspired by TerraFirmaCraft and Spice of Life.
+Thanks also goes to the Forge team and to the many mod authors who came before me.
+Without their community contributions, this would not have been possible.